 Increase in cost of goods sold was mainly attributable to higher cost of goods of the wire manufacturing subsidiary due to their increased revenues.

 Services Rendered

-Cost of service rendered of CMSI was no longer consolidated which primarily explained decrease in the cost of services for 2018.
+Cost of service rendered of CMSI was no longer consolidated which primarily explained the decrease in the cost of services from P1.6 billion to P348.2 million.

 Operating Expenses